syncfusion-content/uwp-docs/uwp/HeatMap/Legend.md

 {% endhighlight %}

-Resultant legend will be like following image,
+The resulting legend will appear as shown in the following image.

 ![Legend_Image](Images/Legend.png)

 ## Legend Mode
-There are two modes for Legend
+There are two modes available for the legend:

 * Gradient
 * List

 ### Gradient:
 {% highlight xaml %}